spring-projects/spring-ws/samples/airline/readme.txt

 2. INSTALLATION

-The Airline sample is a normal web application that connects to a HSQLDB database.
+The Airline sample is a normal web application that connects to an embedded HSQLDB database.
+It requires JDK 1.5 to run; JDK 1.6 works as well, except for the WS-Security endpoints.

 To execute the sample, run "mvn jetty:run" to run the sample in the Jetty6 Web container.